Fuel from production plastic: a new recycling method created in Novosibirsk

-Scientists from the FIC "Institute of Catalysis SB RAS" in Novosibirsk, with the support of the Russian Science Foundation, have developed an economical and safe method for recycling polyvinyl chloride (PVC).
+Scientists from the FIC "Institute of Catalysis of the SB RAS" in Novosibirsk, with the support of the Russian Science Foundation, have developed an economical and safe method for recycling polyvinyl chloride (PVC).
 This was reported by the press service of the university.

 This plastic is widely used in construction for creating window and door profiles, pipes, and floor coverings.
-The new technology avoids the formation of toxic substances, and the processed products can be used as components of synthetic fuel.
+The new technology avoids the formation of toxic substances, and the recycled products can be used as components of synthetic fuel.

 Scientists have proposed a method for disposing of PVC in non-hydrogen reducing environments that does not harm the environment.
 It is based on catalytic hydrodechlorination — in this process, chlorine atoms are replaced by hydrogen atoms, and chlorine is removed as a safe inorganic salt.